Crisis in the Kremlin is a political sim, an old DOS game from back when software shipped on floppy disks.

 tends to decline, which puts a squeeze on your budget and pressure on you.

-You'll probably start to lose the Warsaw Pact countries after a few years, followed gradually by the various Union Republics.
+You'll probably start to lose the Warsaw Pact countries after a few years, followed gradually by the Union Republics.

 Holding onto any of them is quite the challenge, and it may be impossible to survive all the way to 2000 without losing most

 of them (though you may hold onto one or two if you're lucky).
 Just making it to the end of the millennium is a sizable

 accomplishment all by itself.
 Around 1991, you'll be offered the option to restructure the Union as a confederation

 (the Union of Sovereign States) or dissolve it

 altogether in favor of a commonwealth (the CIS).
 If you've never

 heard of the Commonwealth of Independent States, you're not alone.
-It's really a loose economic cooperation sphere, about
+It's really a loose economic cooperation sphere, something

 like what the European Union was before the adoption of the

 Euro--but when this game was released, the CIS was brand-new.

 At the time it looked like it would become the focal point of a new Union, or perhaps a

 If you do survive past 1991, you'll start to see events that didn't happen historically--since at that point you've certainly

 changed history.
 You'll also start to lose Union Republics, if you haven't already.
 Your population will drop as a

 result, and at the end of every year that you lose republic(s), you'll find that your GNP drops suddenly--apparently a secession

 doesn't affect your economy until the start of the following year, when you draw up your next budget.
 This puts real

 pressure on your administration as you try to provide enough for food, manufacturing, housing, transportation, the military,

 and so on, without plundering the environment or letting crime run rampant.
 At times like these it can be very tricky

 to avoid cutting so much from some powerful group that it's motivated to engineer your downfall.
 In very bad times, you

 may even face extreme food shortages that lead to your violent overthrow by popular revolution (oh, the irony!).